PART 1

 Jacques is right to point out that he is not an expert.
 If he were, he would have known that one of the products he offers to his customers is a pesticide forbidden to be sold in Cameroon.
 Captafol, a fungicide used against diseases that attack fruits and vegetables, should not be on Jacques’ shelves.
 “If a product is banned, it is the authorities who must prevent it from being on the market,” said Jacques.
 “We, at our level, just want to sell and satisfy the customers,” he says.

 Like Jacques, many pesticide sellers are more concerned with making sales than ensuring that their products are legal and of good quality.
-For several years, the government has made available to the public lists of pesticides registered in Cameroon.
+For several years, the government has made available lists of pesticides registered in Cameroon to the public.
 The latest list, which dates back to 2021, also includes active ingredients and products that are banned for their acute and long-term toxicity and environmental effects.

 These include products such as Captafol, Dinosebe Acetate, Dinosebe, Binapacryl, Cyhexatin, Dieldrin, Aldrin, Heptachlor or Carta.
 These products coming from Europe are described as “extremely” dangerous when they come into contact with the mouth or skin.